swiftlang/swift-testing/Documentation/CMake.md

     }
 }
 ```
+> [!WARNING]
-> Note: The entry point is expected to change
+> The entry point is expected to change to an entry point designed for other
-to an entry point designed for other build systems prior to `swift-testing` v1.
+> build systems prior to `swift-testing` v1.

 ## Integrate with CTest